Economic Opportunity

 Grantee: Rock Creek Buffalo Project

 Many Native Nations relied on the sacred buffalo to meet their basic needs for food, shelter, clothing and ceremony.
-In the 19th century, more than 50 million buffalo were deliberately destroyed in order to starve Native people onto reservations, resulting in dire poverty and ill health.
+During the 19th century, the deliberate destruction of more than 50 million buffalo was used as a strategy to coerce Native nations onto reservations, contributing to long-term poverty and serious health impacts.
 ILTF supports efforts to bring back the buffalo along with healthy lands, diets and economies to American Indian People.

 In 2017, ILTF supported the Rock Creek Buffalo Project on the Standing Rock Reservation in South Dakota.
 The Rock Creek District, comprised of nearly a million acres, is the most isolated of the eight districts on the reservation.
 It includes the 15,000-acre Shambo Ranch, where a community buffalo herd has been established.
 ILTF’s support provided the resources to build fencing in a section of the ranch to contain at least 100 members of the growing herd.
 Among the additional impacts of the project are job training, employment opportunities, community sharing and a youth engagement program that is helping young people explore a future in buffalo ranching.
 Know more on FintechZoom.com.